-Traveling during the recovery process can be difficult on many levels; while part of you wants to relax and have fun, another part of you may be struggling with the temptation of substances in a foreign environment, either because they’re readily available or because being away from home is causing anxiety or homesickness.
-It’s important to plan well before your trip even begins to make sure you won’t have any problems.
+Traveling during recovery can be difficult on many levels; while part of you wants to relax and have fun, another part of you may be struggling with the temptation of substances in a foreign environment.
+Either because these substances might be more readily available or because being away from home causes anxiety or you to feel homesick.
+It’s important to plan well before your trip even begins to make sure you won’t run into any problems.

 Some things to think about include:

-Will you be able to exit any given environment easily?
+- Will you be able to exit any given environment easily if you feel uncomfortable?

 It’s a good idea to plan out the trip as much as possible and have backup plans, as well.
-Leaving a trip of several days to chance is dangerous for your recovery, so look online for activities, places to visit, and destinations that you can walk to from your hotel.
+Leaving a trip lasting several days up to chance is dangerous for anyone in recovery, so look online for activities, places to visit, and destinations that you can walk to from your hotel.
 Look up price ranges for these places and check reviews to make sure they’re worth your time (especially if you’re in a very touristy area).